jova64kb/select-server-python/README.md

-# Skall
+# select-server-python
-The goal of this repository is to create an HTTP/1.1 server that can handle multiple connections by using *I/O multiplexing*, more specifically the `select` function.
-Most, if not all, the code will be written in Python.
+The goal of this repository is to experiment with *I/O multiplexing* by using the `select` function.